adamhooper/slimerjs/docs/configuration.rst

 -----------

-With the ``--debug`` option, SlimerJS displays many messages about what happened during the execution of your script: network events, page loading, ``sendEvent`` calls, configuration values, command line parameters..
+With the ``--debug`` option, SlimerJS displays many messages about what happened during the execution of your script: network events, page loading, configuration values, command line parameters..

 SlimerJS accepts a value other than true/false/yes/no for ``--debug``.
 You can indicate what to display.